ldmcgo26/SongGame/README.md

 6. Click the "Reveal" button to check your guess.
 7. Keep track of scores among players.

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request if you have any improvements or new features to add.

 ## Contact
 For any questions or feedback, please reach out to ldmcgoldrick19@gmail.com